Revised 1-19-2009 NOTE: This is

 As for translations, that is covered in more detail in the article on

-Biblical Translations
+Biblical Translations.

-Study Bibles attempt to give the user a little bit of many different types
+Study Bibles attempt to give the user a little bit of many different types of

-factor to be kept in mind.
-The Orthodox Study Bible is the obvious choice for
+be kept in mind.
+The Orthodox Study

-Orthodox Christians, it is not perfect, but it is the best option currently
+it is the best option currently available.

-3. Concordances (English, and also Greek and Hebrew)
+3. Concordances (English, and also Greek and Hebrew).

 Whatever translation you are going to use, you should have a concordance that

-matches it.
-The Strong's is the best choice for those who use
+Strong's is the best choice for those who use the King James Version, and

-I said, is used in other reference texts.
-It provides a brief definition of the
+it's numbering system, as I said, is used in other reference texts.
+It provides

-Hebrew and Greek word of the original text used by the KJV.
-Each word in
+a brief definition of the Hebrew and Greek word of the original text used by

-English that occurs in the concordance is reference to a number than is linked
+the KJV.
+Each word in English that occurs in the concordance is reference to a

-to the original word that English word translates.
-Very often the same English
+number than is linked to the original word that English word translates.
+Very

-word is used to translate more than one word in either Greek or Hebrew, and
+often the same English word is used to translate more than one word in either

 If you know Greek and/or Hebrew, a Greek or Hebrew Concordance helps you to